Julie Bindel: Lesbianism, marriage

 Bindel refers to herself as a political lesbian feminist.
 In 2010, she entered The Independent's "Pink List" as no. 98 of the top 101 most influential gay and lesbian people in Britain.
 She began writing about lesbian issues in 1996.
 Her work for The Guardian has included articles about lesbian chic, lesbian child-bearing, the cosmetics industry, cosmetic surgery for women, and scientific theories about sexuality.
 In January 2009, she wrote about the radical lesbian feminism of the 1970s and 1980s, and her desire to return to those values.
 Her lesbianism is "intrinsically bound up" with her feminism and campaigning to oppose sexual violence.
 She described her horror when she was younger at the idea of settling down with a local boy:

 She concluded the article with an invitation to heterosexual women: "Come on sisters, you know it makes sense.
 Stop pretending you think lesbianism is an exclusive members' club, and join the ranks.
 I promise that you will not regret it."
 Bindel does not support the idea of marriage, which she calls a "patriarchal and outdated tradition" stemming from a time that women were viewed as the property of their fathers, then of their husbands.
 The taking of a husband's name she calls "branding".
 She extends the same criticism to same-sex marriage; marriage should be rejected, not reclaimed.
 "Dress it up, subvert it, deny it all you want," she said in 2016.
 "Marriage is an institution that has curtailed women's freedom for centuries ...
 It can never be a feminist act."
 She argues that the state should instead regulate civil partnerships for same-sex and opposite-sex couples.

+Bindel is the co-founder, with Kathleen Stock, of the Lesbian Project, which describes itself as "an organisation dedicated to representing the rights and interests of lesbians in the UK".

 Feminism

 A critic of identity politics and what she calls "the emergence of feminist preciousness", Bindel argued in 2014 that call-out culture had replaced political activism.
 She cited, as successful feminist campaigns, Justice for Women's work to change the law so that "nagging" was no longer a defence for husbands who killed their wives, and the efforts devoted to outlawing marital rape.
 Instead of fighting these institutional battles, feminists were focusing now on shaming individuals.
 "Petitions have taken over politics," she wrote.
 She is critical of the practice of no-platforming, arguing that "censorship is the new normal".
-For instance, in 2016 she said that banning Roosh V from entering the UK (who had said that if rape were legalised, women would be "more careful" with their bodies) would not change that every year in England and Wales around 400,000 women are sexually assaulted.
-She believes that no-platforming merely leaves us uninformed about other people's views.
+For instance, in 2016 she said that banning Roosh V from entering the UK (who had said that if rape were legalised, women would be "more careful" with their bodies) would not change the fact that every year in England and Wales around 400,000 women are sexually assaulted.
+She believes that no-platforming merely leaves people uninformed about other people's views.